papey/o2m/README.md

 You can also configure O2M using `config.esx`, see this file inside the `config` directory for real life examples.

+##### Emojis reactions

+Using a set of emojis, adding a reaction to messages trigger bot commands.

+- 📌 to add a pointer and reminder to a message send on a public channel
+- 👀️ to delete a bot private message (only available in bot private channel)

 #### Notes on Discord permissions

 If you run this bot in blind test mode you need to activate all Discord [gateway intents](https://discord.com/developers/docs/topics/gateway#gateway-intents).